 +61 2 8386 0818

-In addition to presenting his works in galleries and museums, George has been developing new audiences for interactive and participatory art with exhibitions and research projects in hospitals and partnerships with arts-in-health agencies, starting with "The Heart Library Project" at St. Vincent’s Public Hospital in 2009, and more recently with the "BrightHearts" research project - a collaboration with Dr Angie Morrow, Staff Specialist in Brain Injury at The Children’s Hospital at Westmead, Kids Rehab, that is evaluating the efficacy of his interactive artworks as tools for helping to reduce the pain and anxiety experienced by children during painful and anxiety-provoking procedures.
+In addition to presenting his works in galleries and museums, George has been developing new audiences for interactive and participatory art with exhibitions and research projects in hospitals and partnerships with arts-in-health agencies, starting with "The Heart Library Project" at St. Vincent’s Public Hospital in 2009, and the "BrightHearts" research project - a collaboration with Dr Angie Morrow, Staff Specialist in Brain Injury at The Children’s Hospital at Westmead, Kids Rehab, that is evaluating the efficacy of his interactive artworks as tools for helping to reduce the pain and anxiety experienced by children during painful and anxiety-provoking procedures.
 His most recent solo exhibition "Contemplative Interactions" of brain and heart-controlled interactive artworks was presented by DADAA WA at their Fremantle Gallery, in Western Australia in October 2019, as part of the 2019 Fremantle Biennale.

 George specialises in supervising practice-based post-graduate research, and is particularly interested in proposals from candidates interested in working in the areas of arts-in-health, interactive and participatory art, interaction-design, and multimedia and participatory design for museums and health promotion.